mohamedi01/ee109/Final-Project/docs/submissions/FinalReport.md

 Chains Mel filtering, log compression, dynamic range clamping, and Whisper scaling into one kernel for batch processing.

 **Motivation:**
-- Reduce intermediate DRAM/SRAM transfers.
-- Exploit data locality and pipelining.
-- Align with real-time audio streaming deployment.
+This kernel was designed to reduce intermediate DRAM and SRAM transfers by chaining multiple stages into a single module.
+By doing so, we were able to better exploit data locality and pipelining opportunities, which are critical for achieving efficient hardware utilization.
+These design choices also aligned the architecture more closely with the demands of real-time audio streaming deployment.

 **Architectural Design:**
 1. Load power matrix and Mel filterbank from DRAM.